Pastels and Natural Light

 Supplies and Other Useful Items

-- Pastels: I use a variety of soft pastels that are compatible with each other, Primarily Terry Ludwig, and Unison, with some Sennelier and Schmincke.
+- Pastels: I use a variety of soft pastels that are compatible with each other, Primarily Terry Ludwig, Blue Earth, and Unison, with some Sennelier and Schmincke.
 Any mid-size set of landscape colors will be a good starting point.
 Bring as many colors as you are comfortable hiking a short distance with.
 You can always leave some in camp.

 - 11 x 14 pad of tracing paper: This is a simple way to store your finished pastels, as well as your blank sheets of paper.